kvtrishagautam/Inclusify/README.md

 ## Privacy & Security

 - **No Data Collection**: The extension doesn't collect or transmit any user data
-- **Local Processing**: All color filtering happens locally in the browser
+- **Local Processing**: All filtering and accessibility features happen locally in the browser
 - **Minimal Permissions**: Only requests necessary permissions for functionality
 - **Open Source**: Full transparency with open source code